-3.3.1 Policies - Enhancing the visitor experience and sense of place for each garden
+3.3.2.1 Policies: enhancing the visitor experience and sense of place for each garden

-- Recognise and enhance the sense of place of each garden. - Carefully planned experiences that create anticipation and surprise will be developed in each garden - Staff and volunteers will be trained to be ambassadors for the gardens and provide information in the gardens, their activities and programmes.
+- a) Recognise and enhance the sense of place of each garden. - b) Carefully planned experiences that create anticipation and surprise will be developed in each garden. - c) Staff and volunteers will be trained to be ambassadors for the gardens and provide information in the gardens, their activities and programmes.

-3.3.2 Policies - Having a high standard of design and presentation
+3.3.2.2 Policies: having a high standard of design and presentation

-- Incorporate and maintain a high standard of design which balances diversity, unity and continuity. - Each garden to maintain a recognisable design style and maximise the natural qualities of its setting. - All signs will be designed and located to complement and enhance the garden environment and visitor experience. - Signage within the gardens will be restricted to those needed for direction, interpretation, acknowledgment, and promotion of the Garden and its events and programmes. - Development for garden purposes will be sensitively designed and implemented to protect the landscape and open space values of the gardens. - Standards of presentation and maintenance will be appropriate to a national visitor attraction - Utility services and operations where practicable will be screened from public view, except when the service or operation can support environmental education and sustainability messages.
-(Refer to Rules for Use and Development Chapter 8)
+- a) Incorporate and maintain a high standard of design which balances diversity, unity and continuity. - b) Each garden to maintain a recognisable design style and maximise the natural qualities of its setting. - c) All signs will be designed and located to complement and enhance the garden environment and visitor experience. - d) Signage within the gardens will be restricted to those needed for direction, interpretation, acknowledgment, and promotion of the Garden and its events and programmes. - e) Development for garden purposes will be sensitively designed and implemented to protect the landscape and open space values of the gardens. - Standards of presentation and maintenance will be appropriate to a national visitor attraction - g) Utility services and operations where practicable will be screened from public view, except when the service or operation can support environmental education and sustainability messages.
+(Refer to Rules for Use and Development Chapter 8.)

-3.3.3 Policies - Providing quality visitor facilities and services Entrances
+3.3.2.3 Policies: providing quality visitor facilities and services

+Entrances

-- A hierarchy of entrances will be determined for each garden and categorised into main, secondary and minor entrances. - Clear Garden entry signs will be provided at all main entrances and clear directional signage provided on the roading network.
+- a) A hierarchy of entrances will be determined for each garden and categorised into main, secondary and minor entrances. - b) Clear entry signs will be provided at all main entrances and clear directional signage provided on the roading network.